 \subsubsection{Complexity of near-optimal compression}

-We now initiate the study of the computational complexity of compressing to the information-theoretic limit, i.e., to the smoothed max-entropy of a state.
+We now study the computational complexity of compressing quantum information to the information-theoretic limit, i.e., to the smoothed max-entropy of a state.
 We begin by defining compression as a computational task.

 \begin{definition}[Compression as a computational task] Let $\eps,\eta:\N \to [0,1]$ be functions.
 Let $E = (E_x)_x$ and $D = (D_x)_x$ be quantum algorithms.
-We say that $(E,D)$ \emph{compresses to the $\eps$-smoothed max-entropy with error $\eta$} if for all $x = (1^n,C)$ where $C$ is a quantum circuit that outputs $n$ qubits, we have that $(E_x,D_x)$ compresses $\rho_x \deq C(\proj{0\dots 0})$ to at most $ H^{\eps(n)}_{\max}(\rho_x) + O(\log \frac{1}{\eps(n)})$ qubits with error at most $\eta(n)$. \end{definition}
+We say that $(E,D)$ \emph{compresses to the $\eps$-smoothed max-entropy with error $\eta$} if for all $x = (1^n,C)$ where $C$ is a quantum circuit that outputs $n$ qubits, we have that $(E_x,D_x)$ compresses $\rho_x \deq C(\proj{0})$ to at most $ H^{\eps(n)}_{\max}(\rho_x) + O(\log \frac{1}{\eps(n)})$ qubits with error at most $\eta(n)$. \end{definition}

 This brings us to the main result of the section, which are upper and lower bounds on the complexity of the compression task.